othmar52/instrupella/README.md

   - [ ] BUG load new track with different wave zoom -> drag big wave is messed up
   - [x] BUG auto scroll to top after load track does not work during play
   - [x] keep wavesurfer instance alive instead of destroying/recreating on every track load
-  - [ ] BUG changing volume during mute unmutes the audio
+  - [ ] [wavesurfer-BUG](https://github.com/katspaugh/wavesurfer.js/issues/2502) changing volume during mute unmutes the audio
   - [ ] BUG change play state during hot cue hold is not respected on release
   - [x] BUG jogwheel shift functions does not work when track tempo is 0 bpm
   - [x] add reload button to settings in case we have any unresponsiveness due to bugs. consider to pass loaded track as get parameter and auto load this track after reload
   - [ ] ensure track info modal closes when loading a new track
   - [ ] add deck-id to track info modal
   - [ ] optionally include tempo x 2 and tempo / 2 in bpm filter
-  - [ ] optionally double or half displayed tempo without affecting playback speed
+  - [x] optionally double or half displayed tempo without affecting playback speed
   - [x] clear track minimap when loading a new track. minimap of previous track is shown during load/analyze.@see https://github.com/katspaugh/wavesurfer.js/issues/2479
   - [ ] set hotcue: how to read currentSecond from player within store? audioprocess callback maybe has a few milliseconds offset...

 ## low prio TODO
   - [ ] drag event on **track overview** for immediate seek during drag
-  - [ ] add some kind of delay when swiping **big wave** instead of quick stop
+  - [ ] add some kind of delay/easeOut when swiping **big wave** instead of quick stop
   - [ ] improve playback during wave swipe (change playbackRate and length according to swipe move to get vinyl like sound)
   - [ ] choose from several metronome sounds
   - [ ] optional enter url for loading on deck (mp3, youtube, soundcloud, etc.)